karan-kapoor90/portfolYOU/_drafts/kubernetes-security-101.md

 $ openssl genrsa -out apiserver.key 2048
 ```

-- Create the certificate signing request, but pass the configuration for the varios names for the server
+- Create the certificate signing request, but pass the configuration for the various names for the server

 ```bash
 $ openssl req -new -key apiserver.key -subj "/CN=kube-apiserver" -out apiserver.csr -config openssl.cnf